andre-gra/cv/README.md

 ## WORK DETAILS

-- **React Developer**:
+- **Frontend Developer**:

-  - Since April 2022 my work commitment has been only for a single client.
-The main project I follow with my team is a web application based on microservice architecture.
-The frontend is built with ReactJs, wich is the part of the application I am responsible as a frontend developer.
+  - I follow with my team a web application based on microservice architecture.
+The frontend is built with ReactJs, wich is the part of the application I am responsible as a frontend developer specialist.
-  I also started, for the same client, others projects of web applications used internally, and the creation of a UI library built with Web Components.
+  I also started others projects of web applications used internally, like a creation of a UI library built with Web Components.
+Actually I am involved in a project built with Angular.

   - **Stack**
     - _Frontend_: React, Typescript, React Hooks, Tailwind css, Sass, Markdown, React Query, Axios, Vite, Web Components (Stencil), Redux, Storybook and a lot of others...
     - _Backend_: NodeJs, bash scripting
-    - _Db_: MongoDB
+    - _Db_: MongoDB, Elasticsearch
     - _Authentication_: Keycloak

   - **Tools**